sanand0/tools-in-data-science-public/project-1.md

 - **A6**.
 Find all Markdown (`.md`) files in `/data/docs/`.
 For each file, extract the first occurrance of each H1 (i.e. a line starting with `# `).
 Create an index file `/data/docs/index.json` that maps each filename (without the `/data/docs/` prefix) to its title (e.g. `{"README.md": "Home", "path/to/large-language-models.md": "Large Language Models", ...}`)
 - **A7**. `/data/email.txt` contains an email message.
 Pass the content to an LLM with instructions to extract the sender's email address, and write just the email address to `/data/email-sender.txt`
 - **A8**. `/data/credit-card.png` contains a credit card number.
 Pass the image to an LLM, have it extract the card number, and write it without spaces to `/data/credit-card.txt`
 - **A9**. `/data/comments.txt` contains a list of comments, one per line.
-Using embeddings, find the most similar pair of comments and write them to `/data/comments-similar.txt`
+Using embeddings, find the most similar pair of comments and write them to `/data/comments-similar.txt`, one per line
 - **A10**.
 The SQLite database file `/data/ticket-sales.db` has a `tickets` with columns `type`, `units`, and `price`.
 Each row is a customer bid for a concert ticket.
 What is the total sales of all the items in the "Gold" ticket type?
 Write the number in `/data/ticket-sales-gold.txt`

 Developers will call the `/run?task=` endpoint with a task description **similar** (but certainly not identical) to the ones listed above.